Bridge closure a blow to cyclists, but could be a boon to skiers | CBC News

 Instead of salt, Robertson said staff could use potassium formate, woodchips or even beet juice.

-According to Robertson, keeping a cleared pathway over the river is an important way to help Ottawa meet its targets to get people moving by bike or foot power instead of in their cars.
+According to Robertson, keeping a cleared pathway over the river is an important way to help Ottawa meet its targets to get people moving outside of their cars.

 "If we had a proper active transportation link that is properly winter maintained down to a bare surface," he said, "it would be a world difference for people to get back and forth."